minhmc2007/Tako/README.md

 # 🐙 Tako Language

 **Tako** is a small, flexible interpreted scripting language made for tiny operating systems, embedded devices, or just having fun.
-Created by [@minhmc2007](https://github.com/minhmc2007), Tako is designed to be minimal, hackable, and educational — written entirely in C with no dependencies.
+Created by [@minhmc2007](https://github.com/minhmc2007), Tako is designed to be minimal, hackable, and educational — written entirely in C with no dependencies (expect compiler).

 ---